satvik1402/Room-booking-system-for-colleges/README.md

-ClassRoom Booking System for colleges
+## Classroom Booking System For college

 A modern web application for managing room bookings in an educational institution.
 The system supports different types of rooms (classrooms, auditoriums, and meeting halls) with role-based access control.